kamranahmedse/markdown-it-class/README.md

 ## Credits

-This package is a fork of [HiroshiOkada/markdown-it-class](https://github.com/HiroshiOkada/markdown-it-class) with the support for additional tags and updated dependencies.
+This package is a fork of [HiroshiOkada/markdown-it-class](https://github.com/HiroshiOkada/markdown-it-class) with the support for all sorts of HTML tags.
+The original package has the invalid conditional logic for assigning classes due to which it misses several HTML tags.

 ## Contributions